robertpyke/Tutorials/aws/iot/README.md

 ![task6-complete](https://github.com/robertpyke/Tutorials/raw/master/aws/iot/pics/task6-complete.png "Task 6 Complete")

 In my case, my sensor is a digital sensor.
 It's either on, or off.
 For that reason, I see nearly 1023 (full voltage) when I shake the vibration sesnor, and ~20 (nearly no voltage) when it's idle.
+Why isn't it exactly 0 or 1023?
+This is a physical circuit, the real world requires tolerance ;)